Scale & the edge

 The same design decision that makes seekrit private — encryption belongs to the client — is what

-infrastructure on your side.
+agents with no infrastructure on your side.